 He wants you to be on his side.
 Find a way to let your partner know that you’re in his corner.
 You might show your loyalty by standing up for your guy when he feels the world is against him.
 Let him know you support what he’s passionate about.
 Show him that you value what he values.
 This adds a sense of teamwork, security, and intimacy to your relationship.

 He might even like a love note or two.
 Men respond to these gestures, even if they don’t tell you how much they love getting them; trust me, they do.
 Whether it’s a cute note in his wallet saying you miss him or a quick email telling him you’re thinking about him, your guy will feel loved when he knows you took the extra effort to tell him he’s on your mind.

 He wants to share the burden.
 If he’s stressed about a work project or an upcoming presentation, ask him what you can do to make his life a little easier.
 Small gestures that will make his responsibilities feel a little lighter that day will make a world of difference.

-In fairness, the attitudes towards the needs of women we came out of the 1950’s with were appalling.
-They clearly mandated the level of aggressive push for attention to the needs of women in marriage that now almost completely dominates discussion of marriage in the public square.
+In fairness, the attitudes towards the needs of women we came out of the 1950s were appalling.
+They clearly mandated the level of an aggressive push for attention to the needs of women in a marriage that now almost completely dominates discussion of marriage in the public square.
 And, those needs still matter — and matter even MORE then they are currently publicized.

 On the other hand, Archie Bunker really didn’t have a very good life either — he just got his way more often — or at least thought he did…

-If we step back for a wide angle view, education about meeting the needs of women has now far outpaced its counterpart regarding the needs of men.
-In my experience, it’s far more common for women to be surprised about specific needs of men then men about their spouse’s needs.
+If we step back for a wide-angle view, education about meeting the needs of women has now far outpaced its counterpart regarding the needs of men.
+In my experience, it’s far more common for women to be surprised about the specific needs of men than men about their spouse’s needs.
 The very fact that the starkly-obvious above linked list was written in such a tone of revelation almost speaks for itself.

 Something is out of balance here.